Perisylvian syndrome: Facial paralysis

 While the Sylvian fissure does not directly connect to the cranial nerves, previous exploratory dissection reveals that the middle cerebral artery (specifically the M2 segment) runs through the deep insular tissue.
 Damage to the Sylvian tissue may cause damage or malfunction to the arterial supply of the M2 branch and create an infarction resulting in hemiparesis (unilateral paralysis).
-Mavili E et all.
-Study found that 89% of patients were present with psychomotor retardation, 84% with speech disorders, and 57% with cerebral palsy.
+A study by Mavili E et al. found that 89% of patients presented with psychomotor retardation, 84% with speech disorders, and 57% with cerebral palsy.

 Cause and prevention

 There are not many definitive pre-occurring conditions and risk factors that lead to the following causes of Perisylvian syndrome.
-Though the definitive cause is still being explored, it has been well defined that the condition cannot be spread from person to person.
+Though the definitive cause is still being explored, it has been well established that the condition cannot be spread from person to person.
 One study proposes several of the following causes that may create trauma to the fissure: